Make Your Company’s M&A Deal Succeed with Legal Due Diligence

 Data rooms can also be set up to track the due diligence request list.
 “So, data room folders track the requests, and it’s easier for people to find the information they’re looking for and avoid struggling to find the information and documents they are seeking.”

-For sellers running a business at the same time that they’re trying to sell their business can be “very hectic and frustrating,” says Faust.
+For sellers running a business at the same time that they’re trying to sell their business, it can be “very hectic and frustrating,” says Faust.
 “Having a data room can help release some of that stress.”

 Note: Data Room Users Still Must Give Information in Purchase Agreement Schedules

-“The schedules are either exceptions to representations and warranties in the purchase agreement about the business or items that are specifically asked to be listed in the reps and warranties.
+“The schedules are either exceptions to representations and warranties in the purchase agreement about the business or items specifically asked for in the reps and warranties.
 I like to remind the sellers to assume that whoever is reading the purchase agreement and disclosure schedules has never talked to the sellers about the deal before and has never visited the data room.”

 Get an M&A Attorney